cagdasc/CacaTube/Readme.md

 CacaTube
 ===============
 CacaTube is only audio player.
-It use Youtube API and stream video with [libvlc](https://github.com/videolan/vlc), [vlc-qt](https://github.com/ntadej/vlc-qt) and find embedded link with [libquvi](http://quvi.sourceforge.net/).
+It use Youtube API and stream video with [libvlc](https://github.com/videolan/vlc), [vlc-qt](https://github.com/ntadej/vlc-qt).

 #License